Sykes Surname Meaning, History & Origin

-Sykes Surname Genealogy
+Sykes Surname Meaning

 But the name may also have had a Cumbrian origin as well.
 William Sykes of Syke Dyke near Carlisle brought his name and his family to the West Riding of Yorkshire in the 1500’s.

-Sykes Resources on
+Sykes Surname Resources on The Internet

 - The Sykes of Sledmere.

 - Sykes in Tennessee.
 Sykes of Smith County.

 - William Sykes’s Australian Family

 - from England (Yorkshire)

 - to America (incl.
 African Americans), East Africa and Australia

 England.
 Richard Sykes of Sykes Dyke in Cumbria was an “eminent and opulent clothier,” whose servants wore a branded bull as their badge.
 His wife was recorded as dying of scarlet fever in 1504.